Patients often adapt their daily lives to cope with the symptom burden of SM1*

 and

-Osteoporosis was observed in 66.9% of patients with ISM vs 34.3% of a similar patient
+Osteoporosis was observed in 66.9% of patients vs 34.3% of a similar patient population without ISM§

 In the Blueprint Medicines–sponsored TouchStone SM Patient Survey, US adults with a self-reported SM diagnosis (N=56) completed an online survey of 100 items.
 An analysis was conducted in patients with ISM (n=37), including 32 patients with moderate to severe ISM (defined as an ISM-SAF TSS ≥28) and results were analyzed using descriptive statistics.
 These analyses were made from the TouchStone SM Patient Survey but have not been published.2

-In a retrospective study of Mayo Clinic data (full system, 2005-2023), 203 patients with ISM were identified and matched 1:10 with 2030 patients without ISM on demographic and clinical characteristics (age, sex, race, BMI, smoking status, Quan-Charlson Comorbidity Index [CCI] score, and year of index [defined as first ISM diagnosis for ISM patients]), generating comparable cohorts with ISM diagnosis being the differentiating factor between groups.5
+§In a retrospective study of Mayo Clinic data (full system, 2005-2023), 203 patients with ISM were identified and matched 1:10 with 2030 patients without ISM on demographic and clinical characteristics (age, sex, race, BMI, smoking status, Quan-Charlson Comorbidity Index [CCI] score, and year of index [defined as first ISM diagnosis for ISM patients]), generating comparable cohorts with ISM diagnosis being the differentiating factor between groups.2

 BMI=body mass index; HCP=healthcare provider; ISM=indolent systemic mastocytosis; ISM-SAF=Indolent Systemic Mastocytosis-Symptom Assessment Form; SM=systemic mastocytosis; TSS=total symptom score; WHO=World Health Organization.